Oct 4, 2018

 A few days ago Gero introduced Docker builds to Gitpod with which you can bring your own Dockerfile (instead of a pre-built image), and Gitpod will build the image for you.
 We’ll use that feature to setup a cloud-based development environment for native UI applications.

 Let’s use Gitpod to write a simple desktop-native application in Go using libui.
 First, we create a GitHub repo and a little bit of configuration: we need a Dockerfile to install libui’s dependencies (see below), and we need to tell Gitpod to use that Dockerfile.

 FROM gitpod/workspace-full-vnc RUN sudo apt-get update && \ sudo apt-get install -y libgtk-3-dev && \ sudo rm -rf /var/lib/apt/lists/*

-This Dockerfile uses the gitpod/workspace-full-vnc image which sports the setup necessary to run X11 and VNC in Gitpod.
+This Dockerfile uses the gitpod/workspace-full-vnc image which supports the setup necessary to run X11 and VNC in Gitpod.
 It runs a web-based VNC viewer on port 6080 — during startup, Gitpod will ask you if you want to open this page.

 The Hello World UI example running in Gitpod